71cj34/rsz/README.md

 # rsz

-This repo contains a functional Powershell script `rsz.ps1` that resizes directories of images to fit under a specified size.
+This repo contains a function-forward Powershell script `rsz.ps1` that resizes directories of images to fit under a specified size.

 ## QuickStart